 How Minnesota drowns would-be horse teeth floaters in excessive licensing laws

 One occupation that stood out as having the most restrictions in the report was horse teeth floating.
 Horse teeth continuously grow, and they require floating.
-Floating is the practice of filling down of sharp points of the tooth to make them flat for more efficient chewing.
+Floating is the practice of filing down the sharp points of the teeth to make them flat for more efficient chewing.

 Horse teeth floating licensing

 In Minnesota, the Minnesota Board of Veterinary Medicine regulates teeth floating.
-Therefore to legally practice horse teeth filling, an individual can either (1) become a licensed veterinarian or (2) follow the rules under Minn.Stat.156.075.
+To legally practice horse teeth filling, an individual can either become a licensed veterinarian or follow the rules under Minn.Stat.156.075.

-Veterinary school is very costly, takes time, and may not include horse teeth filling.
-Therefore Minnesota Statue is the only way to go for most applications.
-And according to the Minnesota law,
+Veterinary school is very costly, takes a lot of time, and may not include horse teeth filling.
+Therefore, following specifically getting licensed for teeth floating is usually the option pursued by most applications.

 (a) A person may perform equine teeth floating services after submitting to the board the following: